Including OWASP ModSecurity Core Rule Set

 A password parameter is generally only used on the login request, so we can work with the SecRuleUpdateTargetById directive in practice, so that all occurrences of said parameter are exempt from examination by rule 942100.
 But let me stress, that this directive is server-wide.
 If you have multiple services with multiple Apache virtual hosts each running a different application, then SecRuleUpdateTargetById and SecRuleUpdateTargetByTag will disable the said rule or rules respectively for all occurrences of the password parameter on the whole server.

-So let's assume you want to exclude password only under certain conditions.
-For example the rule should still be active when a scanner is submitting the request.
+So let’s assume you want to exclude password only under certain conditions.
+For example the rule should still be active when a security scanner is submitting the request.
 One fairly good way to detect scanners is by looking at the Referer request header.
-So the idea is to check the correct header and then exclude the parameter from examination by 942100.
+So the idea is to check for the correct header and then exclude the parameter from examination by 942100.
 This runtime rule exclusion works with a control action, similar to the ones we have seen before:

 "phase:1,nolog,pass,id:10000,ctl:ruleRemoveTargetById=942100;ARGS:password"